ataylor89/assembly/helloworld/README.md

     // without the programmer having to do it manually.
     .balign 4

-    // The main label defines the start address of our program
+    // The main label stores the start address of our program
-    // It is a symbol stored in the symbol table
-    // The symbol name is "main" and the symbol value is a memory address
     main:

         // This instruction moves the value 1 into the 64-bit register X0